SaffiBalqis/FinalYearProject_1221303616/README.md

 8. Start the Laravel development server php artisan serve

-9. open http://localhost:8000 in your browser to view the application.
+9. Open http://localhost:8000 in your browser to view the application.

   Author: